 Let the technologist know if you are pregnant or nursing.

 The doctor will review the test results and discuss them with you at a later date.

-Remember to schedule the abdominal x-ray for the colon transit study 6 days from the time you take the first capsule.
+Remember to schedule the abdominal x-ray for the colon transit study 4 and 7 days after you take the first capsule.

-The entire Colon Transit Study takes 6 days after you take the first capsule.
+The entire Colon Transit Study takes 4 or 7 days after you take the first capsule.
 When you come to National Jewish Health the abdominal X-ray will take about 30 minutes.

 On the day of your scheduled test, check in at the Front Desk.
 If you have questions please call 303.398.1355.

-This information has been approved by Philip D. Hanna, MD (March 2012).
+This information has been approved by Tilman L. Koelsch, MD (September 2015).